lando/setup-lando/README.md

 * Install using a version-spec-ish eg `3`, `3.12`, `3.x`, `3.14.0`
 * Install using convenience aliases eg `stable`, `4-latest`, `main` `3-edge`
-* Install and compile directly from a source `ref`
 * Set [global Lando config](https://docs.lando.dev/core/global.html) configuration

 > **NOTE:** If you are using a self-hosted or custom runner you may need to install the needed Lando dependenices eg Docker and Docker Compose for Lando to work correctly!